Brian O'Connor (baseball coach): 2015

-O'Connor's UVA team finally broke through and won it all a year after a runner-up finish, but took an interesting path to get there, going 44-24, and finishing 2nd in a down ACC Coastal (only 15-15).
+O'Connor's UVA team finally broke through and won it all a year after a runner-up finish, but took an interesting path to get there, going 44–24, and finishing 2nd in a down ACC Coastal (only 15-15).
 The team was plagued by injuries throughout the season, until finally getting healthy late in the season.
 This including the school's first ever road sweep of 3 games at North Carolina, to clinch a spot in the ACC Tourney.
 O'Connor led Virginia to a twelfth consecutive regional appearance, which they won (in California, like in 2009, but as a regional 3 seed this time) and moved on to their third straight Super Regional, and 6th in 7 years.
 Due to Maryland's upset of #1 UCLA in their regional, UVA and (now-B1G member) Maryland were matched up in the Supers in Charlottesville for the second straight seasons.
 Led by game-winning hits by the 8 hole-hitter in game 1 (3-run double in the 8th), and the 9-hole hitter in game 2 (a walk-off 2-run double), both off of the Terps' All-American closer, UVA went back to the CWS for the 4th time in history, all under O'Connor.
 Aided by a few lucky bounces against Florida, UVA made it back to the national title series, against Vandy again.
 Clutch hitting and pitching allowed UVA to upset the favored Commodores, winning their first ever title in baseball.
 They scored the go-ahead run in 5th inning or later in all 10 of their postseason wins.
 Nathan Kirby earned the 6-out save a year after imploding in game 1 of the CWS Finals.
 UVA placed 5 members on the All-Tournament team again, with pitcher Brandon Waddell repeating (complete game in game 2 of 2014, 7 innings in game 3 of 2015, allowing only 2 runs each time).
-Closer Josh Sborz was the MOP, after going 3-0 with a save in 4 CWS appearances, allowing 0 runs in 13 innings.
-During the entire tourney, he went 4-0, saved 3 games (in 8 appearances), and allowed only 1 unearned run in 19 innings.
+Closer Josh Sborz was the MOP, after going 3–0 with a save in 4 CWS appearances, allowing 0 runs in 13 innings.
+During the entire tourney, he went 4–0, saved 3 games (in 8 appearances), and allowed only 1 unearned run in 19 innings.
 After the season, O'Connor was awarded National Coach of the Year Awards from Collegiate Baseball, Perfect Game, and Baseball America.

 2016

-On May 27th, O'Connor won his 595th game as UVA's coach, 7-2 over Louisville in the ACC Tournament, setting the school record for career wins.
+On May 27, O'Connor won his 595th game as UVA's coach, 7–2 over Louisville in the ACC Tournament, setting the school record for career wins.
 He led UVA to its thirteenth consecutive regional appearance, and as a regional host for the eighth time in his thirteen seasons as UVA's coach.

+Mississippi State University

+2025

+O'Connor was hired as the head coach at Mississippi State on June 1, 2025.
+He is the 19th head coach in the program's history.